xiaoye-hua/xiaoye-hua.github.io/_posts/2017-12-20-Machine_learning_algorithms_summary.md

 3. cons:
     1. become slow when number of training data increase

-## 决策树
+## Decision Tree

-**Explain**
-1. Used both for classfication and regression.
-Model behaves with "if this then that" conditions until yield the final result
-2. Use creteria such as information gain or entropy to decide where to split the node
-3. In terms of classification, the majority of labels from the child nodes are selected as result; in case of regression, average of labels of the child nodes are selected as result
+Decision tree works by successively splitting the dataset into small segments until the target variable are the same or until the dataset can no longer be split.
+Model behaves with "if this then that" conditions until yield the final result.
+It's a greedy algorithm which make the best decision at the given time without concern for the global optimality.
+It can be used both for classfication and regression.
+In terms of classification, the majority of labels from the child nodes are selected as result; in case of regression, average of labels of the child nodes are selected as result
-4. Pros: easy to understand; no need to process data beforehead; no need to know the distribution of the data
-5. Cons: tend to overfit

-可用于回归和分类问题。

-通过计算信息论中的信息熵(entropy), 进而计算出信息所得(infomation gain)来决定信息树的分叉。即通过计算所能得到的最高信息所得，来决定树节点的分割。

-优点：
-感念简单，可解释性强，输出结果容易理解．

-缺点：过拟合，信息确实处理起来比较困难

-## 随机森林

-**Explain**
-1. ensemble learning by combning serveral decision tree using bagging
-2. it reduces variance
-3. several decision trees are creating using sampling: every tree select subset of the datasets or subsets of all the features.
-Their results will be averaged as the final result.

-Difference between random forest classifer and random forest regressor in sklearn:
-1. split criterion for classifer: gini or infomation gain
-2. split criterion for regressor: MSE or MAE

-随机森林是多个决策树的合体(ensemble of decision tree), 即通过向决策树中引入方差使整体得到一个更好的结果。集成算法，随机选取不同特征和训练样本，生成大量决策树．准确性提高．

-主要有两种方法：
-- Bagging (subset of data)
-- random features subset

-应用场景：数据维度相对较低，对准确度有较高要求
-### Decision Tree
 There are three steps in this method
 1. Selection of split feature
   2. classification criterion